casmlab/followyourleaders_live/data_model.md

 ## yaml

-### Source
+### Sources
 * [https://github.com/unitedstates/congress-legislators/blob/master/legislators-social-media.yaml](https://github.com/unitedstates/congress-legislators/blob/master/legislators-social-media.yaml)
 * [https://github.com/unitedstates/congress-legislators/blob/master/legislators-current.yaml](https://github.com/unitedstates/congress-legislators/blob/master/legislators-current.yaml)

 ## leaders
 This collection contains information about the leaders.
-For members of the U.S. Congress, this data comes from [the unitedstates project](https://github.com/unitedstates/congress-legislators).
+For members of the U.S. Congress, this data comes from [the unitedstates project](https://github.com/unitedstates/congress-legislators), which we store in the ```yaml``` collection and then parse here for speed and to add Twitter info.

 ```
 {